Locals discuss vaccine hesitancy - Farmville

 Aitken wasn’t the only resident to bring up their past history with shots when discussing the COVID-19 vaccine.

-Resident Steph McDaniel said she hasn’t had a vaccine in over 27 years and will never get one again, COVID-19 vaccine included.
+Resident Steph McDaniel said she hasn’t had a vaccine in more than 27 years and will never get one again, COVID-19 vaccine included.

 McDaniel said she believes vaccines, especially if administered yearly, will eventually trigger autoimmune disorders.